wilgaboury/jsignal/readme.md

 ## Details

-Signals are a wrapper around another objects that provides it with automatic dependency tracking.
-Effects and computed values are procedures that re-execute when the signals it depends on change.
+Signals are a wrapper around another object that provides it with automatic dependency tracking.
+Effects and computed values are procedures that re-execute when the signals they depend on change.

 ### Brief Example